top of page

 There are many benefits to using distilled water for plants, including:

-• No contaminants: As we mentioned before, distilled water is completely free of contaminants.
-This means that your plants will be getting only pure water, which is essential for their health.
+• No contaminants: As mentioned before, distilled water is completely free.
+This means that your plants will only getonly be getting pure water essential for their health.

 • Neutral pH: The neutral pH of distilled water is perfect for plants.
-It won't disrupt the delicate pH balance of the soil, and your plants will be able to absorb all of the nutrients they need.
+It won't disrupt the delicate pH balance of the soil, and your plants can absorb all the nutrients they need.

-• Better than rainwater: While rainwater is good for plants, it can still contain contaminants.
+• Better than rainwater: While rainwater is suitable for plants, it can still contain contaminants.
 Distilled water is a much purer option that you can be sure is safe for your plants.

-• Sustainable: Distilled water is a sustainable option because it can be reused and recycled.
-This means that you won't have to buy bottled water or use resources like tap water, which can be wasteful.
+• Sustainable: Distilled water is a sustainable option if you have running water at home.
+You can make pure water.
+This means that you won't have to buy bottled water.
+Which also means you won't be buying more plastic bottles!

 3. What to Look for When Shopping for a Water Distiller

-Now that you know why distilled water is the best choice for watering plants, you may be wondering how to choose a quality distiller.
+Now that you know why distilled water is the best choice for watering plants, you may wonder how to choose a quality distiller.
 There are a few key features to look for:

 Stainless steel interior